ibebio/vc-gatk4-snakemake/README.md

 2. Obtain the updates from the Github repository: `git pull`
 3. Restore your modifications to the config files: `gut stash pop`

 The above steps assume that you did not modify any parts of the workflow, except the config files.
 If the config format has changed, you might need to update them.

+The `workflow/` folder contains the Snakemake files and scripts that are needed to run the workflow.
+It does not need to be changed unless the workflow has to be modifed.

+See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

 <!--
 1. Once, register the upstream repository in your local copy: `git remote add -f upstream git@github.com:snakemake-workflows/capture_mapping_pipeline.git` or `git remote add -f upstream https://github.com/snakemake-workflows/capture_mapping_pipeline.git` if you do not have setup ssh keys.